InsightCenterNoodles/VTK2Noodles/README.md

 #### Second Example:
 This is another example of reader strainer implemented with real data.
 The server method creation is exactly the same as the aorta.
-The polygon is combustion data of an internal combustion  cylinder from the Exascale Computinbg Project.
+The polygon is combustion data of an internal combustion cylinder from the Exascale Computing Project.
 The plot is from an unreleated data set, but demonstrates the capability to provide a quantitative and qualitative perspective.

 ![Combustion Data](https://github.com/InsightCenterNoodles/VTK2Noodles/blob/608bc3af96f5efdea9245ba76b3c3720a43458a7/Screen%20Shot%202023-08-05%20at%203.02.22%20PM.png)